 Employees are also reminded that due to the ever increasing use of smart phones and social media, what happens at the work Christmas party no longer stays at the party!

-For more information on Christmas party accident claims, call us to speak to one of our lawyers on 1 300 302 388 or start a live chat session and talk with a GC Law lawyer today.
+For more information on Christmas party accident claims, call us to speak to our Personal Injury Lawyers on 1 300 302 388 or start a live chat session and talk with a GC Law lawyer today.